 Tam's Gardens

-In the 1970s I lived in beautiful places in the Monterey Peninsula area that gave me the chance to indulge my love of gardening.
-My current life in the big city doesn't allow this and I miss it.
+In the 1970s I lived in beautiful places in the Monterey Peninsula area with yards big enough for me to indulge my love of gardening.
+My current life with its time and space constraints doesn't permit this -- and I miss it.

-My first garden, in the backyard of a house near Pacific Grove beach I shared with, among others, Kent Crawford, Steve Nelson, and Pat Torrey.
+1973: My first garden, in the backyard of a house on 15th St. near Pacific Grove beach.
+I shared this wild, hard- drinking place with, among others, Kent Crawford, Steve Nelson, and Pat Torrey.

 I'm having a staredown here with Kent's black cat "Lucifer".